excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 This callback must return a `boolean` value or a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) which resolves to a boolean value.

-In case you want to prevent the excalidraw drop action you must return `true`, it will stop the native excalidraw onDrop flow (nothing will be added into the scene).
+In case you want to prevent the excalidraw drop action you must return `false`, it will stop the native excalidraw onDrop flow (nothing will be added into the scene).

 ### Does it support collaboration ?